nielsdelestinne/niedel.be/_posts/2024-08-28-comparing_input_with_signal_input_angular.markdown

 _Furthermore, compared to decorator-based @Input, signal inputs provide numerous benefits:_

-- _Signal inputs are more type-s_afe: required inputs do not require initial values or tricks to tell TypeScript that an input always has a value.
+- _Signal inputs are more type-safe: required inputs do not require initial values or tricks to tell TypeScript that an input always has a value.
 Furthermore, transforms are automatically checked to match the accepted input values._
 - _Signal inputs, when used in templates, will automatically mark OnPush components as dirty._
 - _Values can be easily derived whenever an input changes using `computed`._
 - _Easier and more localized monitoring of inputs using `effect` instead of `ngOnChanges` or setters._